Vue Storefront is now Alokai! Learn More

 });

-By doing that, we've just fetched the full user profile using a custom GraphQL query. me object contains the activeCart and customer objects.
+By doing that, we've just fetched the full user profile using a custom GraphQL query.
+The me object contains the activeCart and customer objects.

 Custom queries for other methods